watertap-org/watertap/docs/technical_reference/flowsheets/extended_BSM2.rst

 Introduction
 ------------

-Like the conventional Benchmark Simulation Model No.2 (BSM2), Extended BSM2 is an industry benchmark for modeling a full biological wastewater treatment plant that includes a primary clarifier, the activated sludge process, and an anaerobic digester.
+Like the conventional Benchmark Simulation Model No.2 (BSM2)`BSM2 <https://watertap.readthedocs.io/en/latest/technical_reference/flowsheets/BSM2.html>`_,
+extended BSM2 is an industry benchmark for modeling a full biological wastewater treatment plant that includes a primary clarifier, the activated sludge process, and an anaerobic digester.
 These unit processes are driven by biological reaction models that relate soluble and particulate wastewater components to their respective process rate equations.
 The main difference between conventional and extended BSM2